 At the level of the individual service member, most will recognize handheld biometric equipment (and, to an extent, forensic exploitation equipment) as the front line of identity activities.
-For more than a decade, it is through these portable biometric devices that soldiers have been enrolling faces, fingerprints, and irises of millions of individuals and recording contextual information to build the DOD's authoritative biometric repository.
-And through watch lists loaded onto the devices themselves, these records have permitted soldiers to identify wanted individuals within minutes or seconds of enrollment.
+For more than a decade, it is through these portable biometric devices that soldiers have through watch lists loaded onto the devices themselves, these records have permitted soldiers to identify wanted individuals within minutes or seconds of enrollment.